 City & Guilds recommends that centres address the wider curriculum, where appropriate, when designing and delivering the course.
 Centres should also consider links to the National Occupational Standards, Key/Core Skills and other related qualifications.
-Relationship tables are provided section '7 Relationships to other qualifications' to assist centres with the design and delivery of the qualification.

 Centres may wish to include topics as part of the course programme which will not be assessed through the qualification.